 A dedicated exposure compensation dial is located on the far right rear corner of the X-T30’s top plate.
-There’s no lock on it so I’ll keep an eye on whether this is easily knocked out of position when I get a review sample in for testing.
+There’s no lock on it but it’s not easily knocked out of position.

 The exposure compensation dial has settings running from +/-3EV.
 There’s also a ‘C’ setting that allows you to use the front command dial to apply compensation values up to +/-5EV.

 This front command dial is also used for setting the aperture when a lens without an aperture ring is mounted.
 Pressing the dial switches between aperture and exposure compensation control.
 It’s a neat solution that you quickly get used to.

 Predictably, as the sensor and processing engine is the same as in the X-T3, the image quality from the X-T30 is very good.
 There’s an impressive level of detail, the exposure is good and the colours are excellent.